enomilan/we-scout/README.md

 Backend Overview

-WeScout uses a Flask server with Postgresql database and SQLAlchemy as ORM.
+WeScout uses a Flask server with Postgresql database and SQLAlchemy as ORM

+Fronted Overview

+WeScout frontend is done with React while the state is handled with Redux